Kimi Onoda: Dual citizenship issue

-At the time of her birth, Onoda did not have Japanese citizenship due to Japan's nationality law, which adopted a paternal-preferential lineage system at the time, but she later became a Japanese citizen.
-In October 2015, Onoda completed the procedures to select Japanese citizenship and renounce her U.S. citizenship in Japan, and ran for the House of Councillors in 2016.
+At birth, Onoda did not have Japanese citizenship due to Japan's nationality law, which adopted a paternal-preferential lineage system at the time, but she later became a Japanese citizen.
+In October 2015, Onoda completed the procedures to select Japanese citizenship over her U.S. citizenship in Japan, and ran for the House of Councillors in 2016.

 However, on October 4, 2016, after the election, it was discovered that she had not completed the renunciation procedure in the U.S., which the Nationality Law imposes an effort requirement, and that she was in a dual nationality status.
 Onoda apologized for her lack of knowledge and said that she was proceeding with the procedures because it turned out that she also needed to apply to the U.S. government to renounce her U.S. citizenship.
 She then posted on her Facebook and Twitter pages the "Certificate of Loss of U.S. Citizenship" received on May 2, 2017.

 Onoda commented on then Democratic Party Representative Renhō's refusal to release her family register, which was in question at the same time over the issue of multiple nationality, saying, "The only thing that can prove that you are not violating the Nationality Law is a copy of your family register that shows the date of selection of your nationality.
 No one is talking about roots or discrimination."
 Onoda also criticized Renhō for calling those who demanded the publication of her family register "racist," saying that she "created a conflict between those who have foreign blood and those who do not."